chen-zhitao/Youtube-Channels-Dataset/README.md

 * url: url to the channel's homepage on Youtube
 * description: a text describing the channels's content (see Collection Methodology for details)

+You can test querying data from the dataset on <https://youtube-channels-dataset.onrender.com>.

 ## Collection Methodology